Telenav/open-source-spec/osrm/doc/partition/osrm_partition_simple_case.md

  ```
 {0b00, 0b01, 0b10, 0b11, 0b00, 0b01, 0b10, 0b11}
  ```
-Take node 6 as example, the first cut the value is 1 and second cut the value is 0, so we use binary 0b10 to represent which.<br/>
+Take node 6 as example, the first cut the value is 1 and second cut the value is 0, so we use binary 0b10 to record partition result.<br/>

 For more information please go to [detail page](./osrm_partition_detail.md#find-most-suitable-bisection) <br/>